huang-yuefeng/ubuntu2204env/README.md

 Use `docker save -o` instead of `docker export` in order to update image layer by layer.

 ### download pieces and decompress to the original image in the internet access denied environment.
+Use browser to download source code in zip or tar.gz format.

 ```cat PIECE_NAME.* >> IMAGE_NAME.tar.gz```